rotomington/InertiaBypass/README.md

 # Inertia Anti Cheat

+BYPASS - This is a modded version of inertia that adds a hidden mod list

 ![Stop people from using unwanted mods on your server!](https://cdn.modrinth.com/data/cached_images/1028d552bad40c52fd94cd12eefbddc17cbe4826.png)

 ![Require players to use your modpack on your server!](https://cdn.modrinth.com/data/cached_images/0487061e47d8ba4f102d479f853a0242315a86fe.png)